 Curriculum & Requirements

-The Secondary Education program provides certification and an M.Ed. degree for those who wish to teach in secondary schools.
+The Secondary Education program culminates in a recommendation for a license and an M.Ed. degree for those who wish to teach in secondary schools.

 What is the difference between an M.Ed. and the M.A.T in Secondary Education?
-The M.A.T. requires that at least three graduate-level courses be in an area of subject matter concentration rather than in education.
-The basic program to achieve these ends is the five-year program in which students begin preparation for teaching at the undergraduate level with a semester of field experience and professional course work in education.
-Students complete a baccalaureate degree outside of education and move into a fifth year of study and full-year internship which lead to either the M.Ed. or M.A.T. degree and licensure for teaching.
-Students who have already completed a baccalaureate degree may also enter the teacher preparation program at the graduate level.
-With no prior course work in education, these programs will normally require two years to achieve licensure and a degree.
+The M.A.T. requires that at least three graduate-level courses (9-12 graduate credits) be in an area of subject matter concentration rather than in education.
+UNH undergraduates completing a baccalaureate degree outside of education who are interested in the M.Ed. or M.A.T. in Secondary Education can begin preparation for teaching at the undergraduate level with a semester of field experience and professional course work in education.
+In their second semester junior year or first semester senior year, qualified students can apply to the Accelerated Master’s Program.
+If accepted, they can potentially complete both their bachelor’s and master’s degrees in as few as five years.
+Students who have previously completed a baccalaureate degree at UNH or another institution may also apply to the teacher preparation program at the graduate level.
+Without prior course work in education, these programs will normally require two years to achieve licensure and a degree.

 Admission Criteria